-LPOL2350 Constitutional Law
+POLS2350L Constitutional Law

 Constitutional law is an inquiry into constitutional interpretation by the Supreme Court based on examination of leading cases.
 Particular emphasis is placed on questions of federalism, executive power, civil liberties, and economic regulation.
 This course is designed to be preparation for students interested in going into law, law enforcement, public service, business, and political science.
 Students will conduct research, generate case briefs, participate in classroom debates, perform oral arguments, and present on contemporary legal issues.
-(Prerequisites: A grade of B or better in LPOL2310 or equivalent high school-level Citizenship or its equivalent.)
+(Prerequisites: POLS2310 with a grade of B or higher or equivalent high school-level Citizenship or its equivalent.)